orfeus-eu/documentation/docs/adria_array_organization.rst

    * - Cristian Neagoe
      - Romania
      - National Institute for Earth Physics
-   * - Cédric P. Legendre
-     - Czech Republic
-     - Institute of Geophysics of the Czech Academy of Science
    * - Damiano Koxhaj
      - Albania
      - Institute of Geosciences of Albania